Is Trump 'Vlad' to The Bone

 The journey to a tamper proof election begins here.
 It begins with you.
 What will happen if everybody who reads this article finds some way to implement block chain voting into their lives.
 If you think that you might have a use for blockchain voting, join our Facebook group and start a discussion about it.
 If you don't have a use for it, join our Facebook group just to keep up with what everybody else is doing.

 I want to clear up that murky water as much as possible.
 This means that block chain voting has to be vetted before it can be used by the government.
 The more people use it, the more vetted it is.
-So, once again, don't forget to join our Facebook group.
-But, be mindful of the group rules.
+So, join our Multi Fest Collective Action group as soon as you are finished reading this message.